trpc/trpc/examples/next-prisma-starter-websockets/README.md

 yarn test-start # runs e2e tests on `next start` - build required before yarn dev-nuke # resets local db
 ```

-## ℹ️ How to switch from SQLite to Postgres

-How to switch to postgres

-- Remove migrations: `rm -rf ./prisma/migrations`
-- Update: `./prisma/schema.prisma` (see commented code)

 ---

 Created by [@alexdotjs](https://twitter.com/alexdotjs).